 One of the touchiest subjects we can come across is how to talk to a loved one who drinks too much.
-How do you encourage them to drink less without offending, which is easy to do.
+How do you encourage them to drink less without offending, which is easy to do?
 It’s a very slippery slope.
-I was the person who was ‘talked to’ about my drinking.
 Since 1 in 3 households suffer from addiction the question of how can we help those we love is enormously important.

 On the other hand, I have done research into this very topic over the years and found five themes that seem to have the most positive influence in helping someone change their behavior – because the truth is that you can’t change anyone.
-Your job is to make the safe and loving space which allows them to come to their own understanding and desire to change.
-How you talk to a loved one who drinks too much will make a significant impact in their desire to change.
+Your job is to make a safe and loving space that allows them to come to their own understanding and desire to change.
+How you talk to a loved one who drinks too much will make a significant impact on their desire to change.

 Understand the addict

 First – Understand the addict; enough to go beyond sympathy to expressing true empathy.
-In contrast with sympathy, which is more closely aligned to pity, empathy means you actually experience another’s pain.
+Sympathy is more closely aligned to pity.
+Empathy means experiencing another’s pain.

-Those who aren’t addicted struggle with this because of the choice factor.
-Generally people drink or smoke because they want to and because they like to.
+People struggle with this because of the choice factor.
+Generally, people drink or smoke because they want to and because they like to.

 Addicts end up doing something they hate.
 Their justification and protection of their drug is a coping mechanism.
 They can’t explain why they can’t stop so they must tell themselves they enjoy it.

 Reality is that addiction is like being in handcuffs.
-You put them on yourself but you don’t remember when and now your life is being ruined.
+You put them on yourself but you don’t remember when.
+Now your life is being ruined.
 You want nothing more than to escape but you don’t have the key.